-A collection is an audio walk, tour or any other experiences you create that contains a number of "stops" - Echoes.
-You can set a title, description and cover image for each collection.
+A walk is an audio walk, tour or any other experiences you create that contains a number of "stops" - Echoes.
+You can set a title, description and cover image for each walk.

 An echo is a geofenced zone or a stopping point on a tour - you can choose the one that suits your type of walk better.
 Each echo can contain a number of elements which have media (usually sound) attached to them, as well as having a title, description and cover image.
 This content can then be triggered in the Explorer mobile app when a user physically gets inside and triggers the geolocated response.

 Echoes can be circles or polygons.
 Polygons allow more flexibility with triggering, but circles allow you to use spatialization (getting louder towards the centre).

 There are a few additional echoes settings options: